danielmason89/curr-games/README.md

 # Curr🔥games - In progress

 ### 🚀 About 🚀
-An Avid Video Games Platform App
+<p>An Avid Video Games Platform App</p>
 <br/>
-An app created to help with keeping track of busy video games release schedule, and to search for upcoming, popular, new, and released video-game games, that you may have missed.
+<p>An app created to help with keeping track of busy video games release schedule, and to search for upcoming, popular, new, and released video-game games, that you may have missed.</p>

 # Table of Contents